Phone our repairs team on 0800 068 1466.

 - No electrical power to the home

-When we receive your report, we will decide whether to arrange for one of our staff to inspect the problem or to ask a contractor to come out.
-We will normally try to have the repair passed direct to the contractor and the more information you can give us about the problem, the better our chances of getting the repair done quickly and effectively.
-We will give you a receipt for any repairs.
-This will give details of the work to be carried out and the timescale for finishing them.
+When we receive your report, we will decide whether to arrange for one of our staff to inspect the problem or to ask our Direct Works Team or contractor to come out.
+We will normally try to have the repair passed directly to an Operative, so the more information you can give us about the problem, the better our chances of getting the repair done quickly and effectively.

-Once a repair has been carried out, we check that it has been done to the correct standard and represents value for money.
+Once a repair has been carried out, we will sometimes check that it has been done to the correct standard and represents value for money.
 A member of staff may arrange to inspect the completed repair.
 They will ask you for your views on the quality of work and the overall service you received.
-If there are any problems, we will contact the contractor about them.
-We will always give you a repairs satisfaction questionnaire and a Freepost envelope which will allow you to give us your comments on how satisfied you are with the time taken to carry out the repair and the standard of work.
-This part of the process is very important.
-It lets us know how our service affects our customers and how we can learn from their experiences to make improvements.
-If we ask you to give us feedback, we would appreciate your help.
+If there are any problems, we will arrange for them to be resolved.

 We make sure our contractors are fully qualified and have the relevant up-to-date insurance certificates, as well as other accreditations where appropriate.
 We also expect them to work to an agreed code of conduct.
-For example, they must keep to current health-and-safety regulations.
+For example, they must keep to current health and safety regulations.
 They will be polite and show respect for your property and keep any disruption to a minimum.
-All of our contractors carry official company identification which you should always ask to see before letting them into your home.
+All our contractors carry official company identification which you should always ask to see before letting them into your home.

 If you want to carry out improvements or alterations to your home, such as installing a shower or a new kitchen, you should get our permission before making a start.
 We will consider all reasonable requests and give advice on how to proceed.
 We will not unreasonably withhold our permission to carry out improvements, although it will normally depend on certain conditions.
 For example, this may be in terms of the standards of workmanship and making sure any work is carried out by fully qualified contractors.
 You or your contractor must repair any damage to our property as a result of the improvement work.